Advisory Council

 Fort Worth Police Department (Retired)

 Steve Carpenter retired from the Fort Worth Police Department as a Captain after thirty-three years of service.
 As a Detective with the Fort Worth Police Department, Steve investigated domestic violence, sexual assault, and crimes against children cases.
-After retiring from FWPD, he was the Assistant Chief of the Lake Worth Police Department where he supervised the Criminal Investigation Division.
+After retiring from FWPD, he was the Assistant Chief of the Lake Worth Police Department, where he supervised the Criminal Investigation Division.

-Steve holds a Bachelor of Arts and Science degree in Criminal Justice and a Master of Arts in Professional Development through Dallas Baptist University.
+Steve holds a Bachelor of Arts and Science in Criminal Justice and a Master of Arts in Professional Development through Dallas Baptist University.
 Steve is a graduate of the FBI National Academy and completed an eighteen-month executive leadership training with the City of Fort Worth.

 Susan Bragg, M.A. – Vice Chair